 Apples and Honey Cake Bread Pudding with Butterscotch Sauce

 I created this recipe from leftover honey cake.
-Moist and rich, this “bread” pudding is not overly sweet and can be served warm with vanilla ice cream, whipped cream, or—my favorite—spiked butterscotch sauce.
+Moist and rich, this “bread” pudding is not overly sweet and can be served warm with spiked butterscotch sauce.
+Add vanilla ice cream and/or whipped cream, if you'd like.

 - Butter a 13" x 9" glass pan.
 Preheat the oven to 350°F.

 - Cut the honey cake into 3⁄4-inch cubes.
 Place in a 4-quart bowl.
 Set aside.

 - Peel, core, and slice the apples into 1⁄8 pieces, cutting each piece crosswise into 3 or 4 chunks.